The Netherlands was where I learned how to travel.

 There are plenty of free activities to participate in, too, while you’re in the Netherlands, and I know that I had a fantastic time simply wandering through the cities, exploring local markets, admiring the windmills and tulips, and making the most of the museums that don’t charge an entrance fee.

-If, like me, you love taking tours to get to know a country better, I recommend heading to Viator for inspiration.
+If, like me, you love taking tours to get to know a country better, I recommend heading to Get Your Guide for inspiration.
 They have a whole range of activities and tours available, and I book 95% of the tours I take through them.

 Miscellaneous Items to Buy for a Trip to the Netherlands